-On Tuesday, I explored Zagreb’s backstreets – fun!
+On Tuesday, I had fun exploring Zagreb’s backstreets!
 First stop was the Dolac district where I enjoyed a cappuccino and discovered the open-air food market – called “the belly of Zagreb”.

 The backdrop to Dolac Market is St. Mary’s Church built in the 18th century.
 On the other side of the market there’s a square filled with fragrant flower stalls.

 “A mischievous looking statue of Petrica Kerempuh stands in the midst of the flowers… Petrica Kerempuh is a Croatian plebeian prophet rascal and cynical commentator on contemporary events – a sort of predecessor to modern-day stand-up comedians.”

 I continued to Tkalčićeva (tkal-chee-tseva) Street built along the course of the former Medveščak Creek, a Croatian landmark and the location for most of Zagreb’s watermills.
 During the 18th century it was an industrial site used to produce cloth, soap, paper, and liqueurs.

 “Medveščak Creek was the traditional boundary between the settlements of Kaptol and Gradec.
 Property to the east of the creek belonged to the church-controlled Kaptol.
 The west side belonged to the secular Gradec.”

 Tkalčićeva Street is famous for colorful architecture and interesting residents.
 Near the beginning of the street there’s a bronze statue of novelist and equal rights advocate Marija Jurić – the first female journalist in Croatia.
 Her pen name is Zagorka.
 Jurić’s popular novels intertwine love stories and historical themes.
 “The Witch of Gric” is one of her most beloved writings.

 North of Tkalčićeva Street the Glyptotheque Museum houses contemporary art and design exhibitions and plaster copies of famous sculptures.
 It was a leather tannery before the Croatian Academy of Arts and Sciences converted it.